Internet-lab/LinuxPC/README.md

  - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flashdrive.
 Once the flashdrive is created, delete the *Build VM*.

 ### 3.2  Run script that creates ISO image
-The shelll script `MakeliveCD.sh` creates an .iso image (“root.iso”) from the current virtual machine.
+The shelll script `makeLiveCD.sh` creates an .iso image (“root.iso”) from the current virtual machine.
 From the home directory of `labuser`, run the script with the command

 ```$ sudo bash makeLiveCD.sh```

 The script asks a few times for information.
 If you do not know otherwise, select the default option.
-The default location of the ISO script is `/tmp/tmpfs/root.iso`.
+The default location of the ISO script is `/tmp/tmpfs/liveCD.iso`.

 ## 4. Create a bootable flashdrive with LiveCD
 a.
 Insert a flashdrive (min.
 16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
 The flashdrive must be mounted in the Ubuntu VM.